Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Broken Bird: She may be a Kind Hearted Cat Lover and a Genki Girl, but that doesn't change the fact that she suffered eight years of enslavement, most of which was spent under the sway of someone she thought was her best friend.

 - The Bus Came Back: While Erza's other friends were Put on a Bus following the Tower of Heaven arc, Millianna returned for the Grand Magic Games and became something of a major character.

 - Cat Girl: Has the looks and behavior of one, though she's not really one.

 - Catchphrase: "Feelin' spiffy!"

 - Cloudcuckoolander: Comes off this way because of her cat-loving tendencies.

-- Genki Girl: It's even a part of her Catch Phrase.
+- Genki Girl: She's almost always bounding with energy.
+"Genki" is even a part of her Japanese Catchphrase.